Skip to Content

 wood shown with table saw for cutting for diy rustic frames

-After the wood is notched, you will build your frame.
-You want the window of the frame slightly smaller than the destined picture.
-I was using 8 1/2 x 11 inch for the first frame so I measured 8 3/4 inch inside the notch so the opening would be about 8 1/4 inch and I would have some wiggle room so the picture would fit inside with a little room around it for centering.
+I was using an 8 1/2 x 11 inch paper for my first frame so I measured 8 3/4 inch inside the notch so the opening would be about 8 1/4 inch.

 rustic wood shown with measuring tape

-But I cut it wrong the first time and then forgot to take a picture of the angle correctly so pretend it’s right here and try not to cut it wrong like I did 🙂
+As you can see in the picture I cut it wrong the first time and then forgot to take a picture of the correct angle, so pretend it’s right here and try not to cut it wrong like I did.

 ratter square shown on rustic wood for picture frames